Delaney L. Mathew

 "Listen, let me stop here for a sec…some shit happened that night.
 Shit that I’m legally not allowed to talk about; but the NDA I signed didn’t say anything about typing...and you seem trustworthy, right?"

-Adult Literary Horror Fiction
+Adult Horror Fiction

 Gretchen McCarthy is a retail manager by day and a hopeless romantic writer and goofball of a wife by night.
 She and her husband reside in central Ohio where she daydreams of all her endless romantic story ideas.
 Working on her debut novel, this coffee obsessed millennial is excited for her future in publishing.